kineticatat/SpaceMovementVRExplorations/README.md

 11/3: I have been working with raycasting, drawline, and trail renderers.
 With no motion data I have patches working with raycasting to shoot objects that collide with a mouse position and mouse press, getting distance reported with raycasting and detecting a hit, and using the mouse to draw on the screen.
 I have been working to attach all these items to the kinect handtracking data, with limited success.
 I have gotten the raycasting detecting a hit to work, as well as putting trail renderers on the hand prefabs.
 Next I will work on just adding a line renderer from the hand prefab as an origin, out to world positions for drawing lines.
 Greg is helping by working on a patch that will dissolve objects using raycasting distance as you get closer.
 I hope to combine these all to make more progress.
 I need to do some re-envisioning of the project with the limited progress I have made so far, but I hope it moves much faster as I get a few more pieces in place.

+11/10: Greg and I got the azure kinect talking with the swimming in water (+ buouoncy and drag) working together and can now move the avatar both with full body tracking and with keystrokes to change the position.
+Greg also has been working on some scripts that use raycasting to morph a wall as you get closer to it, and dissolving an object.
+I think these could both be very interesting for spatial perception work.

 <b>Sensors: </b>
 Perception Neuron Mocap:
 9/21: I got my original Perception Neuron 32 suit working, but it needs a hip socket replacement.